-Since its start in 2010, FYFD has grown enormously and been featured in Physics World magazine; on io9, BoingBoing, and Mashable; and has become a spotlighted blog in Tumblr Science.
+Since its start in 2010, FYFD has grown enormously and been featured in Wired’s 101 Signals and Physics World magazine; on io9, BoingBoing, Mashable and others; and has become a spotlighted blog in Tumblr Science.
 Here are some of the kind things people have said about FYFD:

 ”[…] we love the way [FYFD] communicates the marvels of fluid dynamics to people who lack the expertise to understand the complex mathematics behind it.
 The messy technicalities of flowing matter often get short shrift in popular-science writing, but the glorious videos and images on FYFD suggest that the problem was mostly with the medium, not the message.” - Physics World #